Jd3s/whatsyourcalling/README.md

 > Read the proposal.pdf file.

-The tech stack and algortihm have been tinkered a bit.
+The tech stack and algorithm have been tinkered a bit.

 > Read the writeup.pdf file.